zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 #   access_key_id: 123
 #   secret_access_key: 345

-# Used as the base secret for all MessageVerifiers in Rails, including the one protecting cookies.
+# Used as the base secret for all MessageVerifiers in Zoisite, including the one protecting cookies.
 secret_key_base: 492f...
 ```